101 Best Travel Quotes That Will Inspire You To Wander

 Raiders of the Lost Ark introduces us to a young Harrison Ford, as archeologist/explorer Indiana Jones.
 He’s sent on a quest by the US. government to find the Ark of the Covenant before the Nazis do in the Peruvian jungle (filmed in Hawaii).
 It was an instant classic when it hit theaters.

 After the Last Crusade, Indiana didn’t come back onto the scene until almost 20 years later.
+Indiana Jones and the Kingdom of the Crystal Skull.
+It features Shia LaBeouf as his son and didn’t hold up to the other classics.

 The film follows Cary Grant as a retired jewel thief living on a vineyard in the French Riviera.
 After a copycat thief turns up, he must clear his name.
 He starts by investigating families on the Riviera with jewels worthy of stealing.